MeghanPund/remove-duplicate-emails/README.md

 Code Louisville Requirements met:
 1) Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
-- User may enter new email addresses, which are appended to the email list
+- User may enter new email addresses, which are appended to the email list.
+User enters q to quit.

 2) Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
-- Created a list (Line 57: "new_list") which is populated from user input of new emails plus the retrieval of emails from multiple .txt files, which are split into list items at the commas.
-Values are retrieved from new_list when they are printed at the end (Line 60) and when they are written to a new file (Line 71)
+- Created a list "new_list" which is populated with user input of new emails plus the retrieval of emails from multiple .txt files, which are split into list items at commas.
+Values are retrieved from new_list when they are printed at the end of the program and when they are written to a new file.

 3) Read data from an external file, such as text, JSON, CSV, etc and use that data in your application.